kubernetes/enhancements/keps/sig-node/2051-provisioning-resources-with-numa-topology/README.md

 ### Graduation Criteria

+* The feature has been pushed to Node feature discovery.
 * The feature has been stable and reliable in the past several releases.
 * Documentation should exist for the feature.
 * Test coverage of the feature is acceptable.

+### Test Plan

+* Unit test coverage.
+* E2E tests would be added to Node Feature Discovery repository.

 ## Implementation History

 - 2020-06-22: Initial KEP published.
 - 2020-09-16: Updated to capture flexible/generic CRD specification.
 Moved design based on CRI as to the alternatives section because of its drawbacks.
+- 2020-09-29: Capturing the test plan for this feature.

 ## Alternatives